 3. Corner wood burning stove

 A corner wood burning stove is suitable for even the smallest of rooms, as it won't take up a lot of space and will make the room seem cosy.
 A corner wood burner fireplace, with a mantelpiece above, creates space for ornaments.

 You could use rock, rather than brick, for a more contemporary finish, enclosing the pipe behind the drywall and boxing in the top, with a fire hearth to create the appearance of a real fire.
 Creative fire hearth ideas can also embellish this design.

 4. Wood burners in the kitchen

 Wood-burning stoves in the kitchen continue to be a comforting and cost-effective way of generating heat in the winter months.

-As recently as a century ago, the stove was more than just a means of generating heat: it was usually the only surface on which to cook as well.
+As recently as a century ago, the wood stove insert ideas revolved around more than just a means of generating heat: it was usually the only surface on which to cook as well.

-With careful planning, your wood burning stove can be blended in as part of the kitchen units - and if there's enough room on top, you may even be able to use it with suitable pots and pans.
+With careful planning, your large or small wood burning stove can be blended in as part of the kitchen units - and if there's enough room on top, you may even be able to use it with suitable pots and pans.

 5. Alcove ideas